0cjs/sedoc/linux/distro/rel-debian.md

 | 2010-04 | 10.04 | Lucid    |          | 2.6       |
 | 2009-10 |  9.10 | Karmic   |          |           |

-Unbuntu LTS releases provide optional (but recommended) new (sometimes major) kernel/X11 versions at point releases; see [LTSEnablementStack].
+Unbuntu LTS releases EOL 20gg/ss are end dates for general and security support.
+LTS releases provide optional (but recommended) new kernel/X11 versions at point (and sometimes major) releases; see [LTSEnablementStack].

 Debian figures above are end of [Debian LTS] support; regular support ends two years earlier.